Judge withdraws from suit against Air Peace, NCAA, others – The Sun Nigeria

 By Lukman Olabiyi

-In the suit, Ogbonna alleged that all the respondents violated her fundamental human as guaranteed under Section 34 (1) and 41(1) of the 1999 Constitution, and Article 5 and 12(1)(2) of the African Charter on Human and Peoples Rights.
+In the suit, Ogbonna alleged that all the respondents violated her fundamental human rights as guaranteed under Section 34 (1) and 41(1) of the 1999 Constitution, and Article 5 and 12(1)(2) of the African Charter on Human and Peoples’ Rights.

 Upon the revelation made by the IGP’s counsel, the applicant’s counsel admitted doing same but said it was not in relation to the case before the judge.